aiosk/covidn/README.md

     - [Provinsi Harian](#provinsi-harian-1)
 - [Credits](#credits)

-Download the latest releases on [releases](https://github.com/aiosk/covid19Idn/releases) according to your OS,
+Download the latest releases on [releases](https://github.com/aiosk/covid19Idn/releases) page according to your OS,

 or build your self